BaraaAhmad2/SpotifyProject/README.md

 # Running the Application
+#You NEED a Spotify account that you used at some point before and can log into.
+The whole point of this app is to access that data.
 #To run this application, open two terminals at once.
-On one terminal, type 'cd /client' and on the other, type 'cd /server' to enter the two main directories that run this app.
+On one terminal, type 'cd client' and on the other, type 'cd server' to enter the two main directories that run this app.
 #in the server directory terminal, type 'node index.js'
 #in the client directory terminal, type 'npm run start'